-Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes7,12.
-The major cannabinoids within cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), have both been shown effective at regulating nausea and vomiting because they interact with cannabinoid receptor 1 (CB1) of the endocannabinoid system.
+Cannabis has long been known to limit or prevent nausea and vomiting from a variety of causes6.
+The cannabinoids within cannabis have been shown effective at regulating nausea and vomiting because they interact with cannabinoid receptor 1 (CB1) of the endocannabinoid system.
 Activating the CB1 receptor suppresses vomiting5.

 States That Have Approved Medical Marijuana for Nausea

 Currently, 19 states have approved medical marijuana specifically for the treatment of nausea.
 These states include: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, Vermont, and Washington.

 A couple of other states will consider allowing medical marijuana to be used for the treatment of nausea with the recommendation by a physician.
 These states include: Connecticut (other medical conditions may be approved by the Department of Consumer Protection) and Massachusetts.